Jtrnb/AtlasDrifter/Defined System.md

 ### Armor/ Shields:
 - Adds **Armor** which is additional HP that when broken ignores spillover damage.

+## Health Types:
+Health is made up from 5 different types that collectively make a characters Health.
+#### Hitpoints:
+- Hitpoints or HP are your standard health.
+They may be healed, and they may not exceed their maximum value.
+- When your Hitpoints reach 0 you die.
+#### Temporary Hitpoints
+- Temporary Hitpoints cannot be healed by standard healing.
+- Temporary Hitpoints are always dealt damage before Hitpoints.
+#### Armor:
+- Armor is a temporary form of Hitpoints that come from Shields and Armor, which cannot be healed by standard healing
+- Armor is always dealt damage before your Hitpoints and Temporary Hitpoints, and when Armor reaches 0, all remaining damage is ignored, as well as the piece's granting Armor becoming Damaged.
+#### Defense:
+- Defense is a temporary from of Hitpoints also granted from Shields and Armor, which cannot be healed by standard healing.
+- Defense is always dealt damage before Hitpoints, Temporary Hitpoints and, Armor.
+- When taking damage, Defense can only take 10% of the damage rounded up.
+Any spillover damage goes into the rest of the creatures Health.
+#### Barrier:
+- Barrier cannot be healed by standard healing.
+- Barrier is always dealt damage before Hitpoints, Temporary Hitpoints, Armor, and Defense.
+- Barrier can only take 1 damage at a time, ignoring all extra damage.

 ## Actions:

 #### Action Dice: